 ABANDONED PLOTS: Plots that have not been seriously worked by June 1st or are overgrown with weeds taller than 18” at any point in the season will be considered abandoned and will be reassigned.
 Contact your site coordinator or the office if you are having problems getting started or if you have to abandon your plot.

 FALL CLEAN-UP: Perennial plots must be put to rest for the winter.
-Your plot must be cleared no later than the end of the day on Saturday, October 19th, 2013.
+Your plot must be cleared no later than the tend of the day on the third Saturday in October.
 In the fall, non-organic items must be removed from the garden and dead organic material removed or chopped up to compost in your plot.
 Perennial plants or annual plants that have not been killed by frost may remain.
 If you know you will not be returning, take away your personal belongings and clear out your entire plot.
 It is helpful to notify the director also, as perennial plots are always in great demand.
 Failure to clean your plot according to the guidelines set forth in the Member Handbook may result in expulsion from the garden.